Top 15 Accounting APIs to Integrate with in 2026

 NetSuite is Oracle's comprehensive cloud ERP system that combines accounting, CRM, inventory, and e-commerce.
 The leading choice for mid-market companies needing unified business management beyond basic accounting.

-What it's good for: Mid-market and enterprise platforms requiring unified ERP and accounting capabilities
+What it's good for: Mid-market and enterprise platforms requiring unified ERP and accounting capabilities, especially for multi-subsidiary and multi-jurisdiction operations.

 Key features: